-The Kigali Genocide Memorial was opened on the 10th Anniversary of the Rwandan Genocide, in April 2004.
-The Memorial is built on a site where over 250,000 people are buried.
+The Kigali Genocide Memorial was opened on the 10th anniversary of the Rwandan genocide in April 2004 on a site where over 250,000 people are buried.
 These graves are a clear reminder of the cost of ignorance.

-It is a permanent memorial to those who fell victim to the genocide and serves as a place for people to grieve those they lost which includes three permanent exhibitions, the largest of which documents the genocide in 1994.
-There is also a children’s memorial, and an exhibition on the history of genocidal violence around the world.
-The Education Centre, Memorial Gardens and National Documentation Centre of the Genocide all contribute to a meaningful tribute to those who perished, and form a powerful educational tool for the next generation.
+The Memorial is a permanent memorial to those who fell victim to the genocide and serves as a place for people to grieve those they lost.
+The site also includes three permanent exhibitions, the largest of which documents the genocide.
+In addition, there is a children’s memorial and an exhibition that explores the history of genocidal violence around the world.
+The connecting Education Centre, Memorial Gardens and National Documentation Centre of the Genocide all contribute to a meaningful tribute to those who perished, and form a powerful educational tool for the next generation.

 Kigali City Rwanda